Hadokane/CCI_PP4_Radicool_Store/TESTING.md

 ---

-**Bug:** The page is showing it's HTML code in the page body rather than expected page content.
+**Bug:** The page is showing its HTML code in the page body rather than the expected page content.

 <details><summary>Bug 7 - Body</summary><img src="docs/testing/bugs/bug7.png" alt="Bug 7"></details>